PaaS-TA/Guide-1.0-Spaghetti-/Use-Guide/Open PaaS 개발환경 사용 가이드.md

 ### 2.1 Preparation before installation

-This document was written in basis of  installation in the e-government framework version 3.1.1 development environment.
+This document was written on the basis of  installation in the e-government framework version 3.1.1 development environment.
 The e-government framework development environment is written in Java language.  the Java Development Kit (JDK) or Java Execution Environment (JRE) must be installed to run the e-government framework development environment.
 Since the Open PaaS development environment operates on the form of a plug-in in the e-government framework development environment, install the e-government framework development environment after installing the Java development kit.
 (Java version 7 or higher is recommended.)
 Also, if you don't use the e-government framework development environment ,  you could install the eclipse. becuase it is similar to the Eclipse integrated development environment Kepler version, so it was not relevant to install Eclipse.

 The version used in the description below is as follows.
 * jdk-8u60